cabessada/CL/README.md

-Esta traduçao contém:
+Esta traduçao contém:<br />
-Todo o jornal de relaçoes
+Todo o jornal de relaçoes<br />
-Todos os ménus e
+Todos os ménus e <br />
-Mia -----> Todas as linhas,
+Mia -----> Todas as linhas,<br />
-Natália -> Todas as linhas,
+Natália -> Todas as linhas,<br />
-Ellie ---> Todas as linhas,
+Ellie ---> Todas as linhas,<br />
-E também algum texto do inicio da história Eva e Karen Aviso
+E também algum texto do inicio da história Eva e Karen<br />
+Aviso <br />
-Usar saves feitos na versão em ingles causa incompatibilidades com a versao em portugues ...
+Usar saves feitos na versão em ingles causa incompatibilidades com a versao em portugues ...<br />
 <br />
-In this translation we have:
+In this translation we have:<br />
-All Journal: Relationship
+All Journal: Relationship<br />
-All menus and
+All menus and <br />
-Mia ---- > all lines,
+Mia ---- > all lines,<br />
-Natália -> all lines,
+Natália -> all lines,<br />
-Ellie --->all lines,
+Ellie --->all lines,<br />
-and also some text from the beginning of the story Eva and Karen
+and also some text from the beginning of the story Eva and Karen<br />
-Notice:
+Notice:<br />
-Using saves made in the English version causes incompatibilities with the Portuguese version...
+Using saves made in the English version causes incompatibilities with the Portuguese version...<br />